 These rising popularity of local searches and online searches in general means your local business must optimize for local SEO to be shown prominently.

-What Does Local SEO Look Like in 2021?
+What Does Local SEO Look Like Now?

 Today, local SEO has evolved beyond stuffing location-based keywords and bulk building links.